Dependence on the Dimension for Complexity of Approximation of Random Fields: Main result

-Now we will proceed under assumption that the sequence $\left(U_l\right)$ has a lattice distribution.
-Let the possible values of the random variable $U_l$ be where $\tilde{a} = M+a$ is the shift, and $h$ is the maximal span of the distribution.
+as asserted. \begin{bf} Lattice case \end{bf} Now we will proceed under the assumption that the random variables $U_l$ have a lattice distribution.
+Let possible values of the random variable $U_l$ be where $\tilde{a} = M+a$ is a shift, and $h$ is the maximal span of the distribution.
 Therefore, all possible values of $Z_d$ have the form

 Introduce the function where $[x]$ denotes, as usual, the integer part of $x$, and consider